G-LalithSai/G-LalithSai/README.md

 ## Hi there <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="35"> , I'm Lalith

 #### I'm an Aspiring Full Stack Web Developer skilled in MERN stack and also focuses on writing clean, elegant and efficient code with good problem solving ability.
+I love to explore new technologies and leverage them to solve real-life problems ✨.

-- 🔭 I’m constantly working on **learning new skills!.**
+- 🔭 Intrigued to learn **new technologies** and **learning new skills!**.

 - 🌱 I’m currently learning **MERN Stack**